- Whew all right.

 And now we refresh, boom.

-You'll see everything in this box has become black.
+this box has become black.

 Okay, well what is that box?